eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-08-mass-matrix-benchmarks.md

 |**full_exp**|          8.46|        142.20|         686.58|   14.87|       3.21|         6.04|
 |**covadapt**|        386.13|         89.92|         398.08|     N/A|        N/A|          N/A|

-### Effective Samples per Second
+## Effective Samples per Second

-The number of effective samples, drawn by each mass matrix adaptation method for each model.
+This tabulates the number of effective samples drawn by each mass matrix adaptation method for each model.

 |            |**`mvnormal`**|**`lrnormal`**|**`stoch_vol`**|**`gp`**|**`eight`**|**`baseball`**
 |:-----------|-------------:|-------------:|--------------:|-------:|----------:|------------:|